Buckets & objects

 When you delete a Bucket, the name will become available again after 14 days.

-Are Buckets moveable?
+Are Buckets moveable between projects?

 How do I protect my Bucket from being deleted by accident?